Note: Individuals seeking financial assistance for housing should contact the Sacramento Housing and Redevelopment Agency.

 The Affordable Housing Ordinance requires that developers of market rate, residential dwelling units pay a set fee, dedicate land, or comply with an existing Affordable Housing Plan.
 The fees that will be collected will be used to construct affordable housing units.
 Visit the Affordable Housing Ordinance Page for the adopted Affordable Housing Ordinance, Frequently Asked Questions, Affordable Housing Program Guidelines, and other related information.

-The Sacramento County Housing Element identifies and analyzes existing and projected housing needs for all income groups as well as implementing action to address those needs.
-This document provides the policy basis for the Zoning Code and housing related ordinances.
+The Sacramento County Housing Element is a required element of the County's General Plan.
+It analyzes existing and projected housing needs for all income groups as well as special needs populations and identifies programs to address those needs.

 Affordable Housing Fee Deferral and Waiver.
 The County of Sacramento, Sacramento Area Sewer District (SASD), Sacramento Regional County Sanitation District (SRCSD), and Sacramento County Water Agency (SCWA) all offer deferrals and fee waivers to qualifying affordable housing projects.
 Applications and additional information are available on the Affordable Housing Fee Deferral and Waiver page.